 Founding partner John Eddie Williams, Jr. is a passionate, highly experienced legal expert and upstanding member of the community who consistently demonstrates an inherent duty to advocate for those in need through his ambition in the courtroom and the culture of his firm.

-Hard work and tenacity are attributes that helped John Eddie achieve success not only in the tobacco trial, but also in life and these qualities are ones he impresses on the attorneys and staff of Williams Kherkher.
+Hard work and tenacity are attributes that helped John Eddie achieve his success, and these are qualities that he has fostered within the team of attorneys and staff at Williams Hart since 1983.
 “We have an outstanding track record of success here.
 We have the resources and experience to handle the largest, most complex cases.
 Clients can be assured that we do not back down in the face of adversity.
 The tougher and bigger the opposition, the better for our firm; we get completely fired up for a good legal battle.
 Those are the type of employees we have assembled here, ones that are going to fight hard for our clients.
 We wouldn’t have it any other way.”

-When talking to John Eddie, you get his sense of concern and compassion for others and it is evident in his advice to all his clients.
+John Eddie’s sense of concern and compassion for others resonates in his advice to all his clients.
 “We want to help you the very best we can.
 Work with us, keep us informed of your situation and always listen to your medical professionals.
-We care about you not just as our client, but also as a member of the Williams Kherkher family.”
+We care about you not just as our client, but also as a member of the Williams Hart family.”